It looks like you're using IE11...

 The project includes these areas:

-We’re starting work in February 2023 to improve the appearance of several Belfast city centre streets, as part of our Bolder Vision.
+We started work in February 2023 to improve the appearance of several Belfast city centre streets, as part of our Bolder Vision.
+It included painting, enhanced lighting, greenery, new artwork and general streetscape repairs in:

-This work is being done in advance of the Five Cs Public Realm Scheme (link opens in new window) which aims to enhance several streets across Belfast city centre areas that have recently seen, or will soon see, significant private sector investment in surrounding buildings, but where the streetscape needs upgrading.
+This work was completed as part of the Five Cs Public Realm Scheme (link opens in new window) which aims to enhance several streets across Belfast city centre areas that have recently seen, or will soon see, significant private sector investment in surrounding buildings, but where the streetscape needs upgrading.

 The aim of the project is to increase footfall; in turn reducing instances of anti-social behaviour and enhancing safety perceptions in these locations.